shaikahmed-ali/Resume-Analyzer/README.md

 # Resume-Analyzer
-Resume Analyzer Powered by AI - Analyzes resumes and give you a detailed feeback with scores.
+Resume Analyzer Powered by AI - Analyzes resumes and gives you a detailed feeback with scores.